surendra-dire/Prometheus-Grafana/3. Installation and Configuration/Readme.md

 sudo mkdir -p /etc/alertmanager sudo nano /etc/alertmanager/alertmanager.yml

-# Add the configuration details - for example sending alerts to email
+# Add the configuration details - for example sending alerts to email and slack.

 global:
   resolve_timeout: 5m                            # Alertmanager will wait for 5 minutes to confirm the situation is stable before sending a notification that the issue is resolved.